1. Can you alter your drawing to be like my car?

-A proof is now sent out with all orders.
-Check this thoroughly for any errors and mark up the corrections on this or a photostatted copy and post back to me.
-If the changes are very minor you can e-mail them to me.
-If it is for a gift and you are not a 100% sure of the factual details, then it may be safer to present the proof to the recipient, allowing he or she to make the final checks ensuring the best possible end result.
+A proof or 'draft' is always emailed before printing.
+Please check this thoroughly for any errors and email me back.
+If it is for a gift and you are not a 100% sure of the actual details, then it may be safer to present the proof to the recipient, allowing he or she to make the final checks ensuring the best possible end result.

 Please, please let me know on your order.
 In some case the original subject I worked from had been modified and i have a limited knowledge of how it should be.
 I will rectify this for your print and ASAP update the image on the site.